Loopring/DEX-API-V3/tpls/zh-hans/basics/general_info.md

 ## LIMITS
 Each API has its own limit control, refer to specific API page for the configuation.

-A 429 will be returned when either rate limit is violated.
+A 429 will be returned when rate limit is violated.